-The Ontario Building Code has an important role in the safety of our houses and it is a regulator when it comes to the building or construction standards.
-The Building Code evolves over time in order to increase the safety of existing buildings.
+The Ontario Building Code has an important role in the safety of our houses and it is a regulator when it comes to building or construction standards.
+The Ontario Building Code Insulation Requirements evolve over time in order to increase the safety of existing buildings.

 In this article, we are going to help you understand the Ontario Building Code requirements for insulation, so if you are planning a home renovation or you need to insulate your house, this article will impact some of your decisions.

 What are the Ontario Building Code Insulation Requirements?

 The Ontario Building Code is a regulation made under the Building Code Act.
 The Ontario Building Code Insulation Section was created to avoid unsafe construction practices, construction methods, and materials.
 It serves to guarantee both builders and homeowners comfortable and safe homes.